IncludeNYC logo

 • Testing accommodations for the NYS Regents exams can be found on the student’s Individualized Education Program (IEP).

-• The NYC Schools Account (NYCSA) provides access to students’ course credits, grades, test scores, schedules, transportation information, and more.
+• The NYC Schools Account (NYCSA) provides access to students’ course credits, grades, test scores, IEP, schedules, transportation information, and more.
 Contact your school for the account creation code.

 Types of Diplomas

-• Regents
+• Regents Diploma

-• Advanced Regents
+• Advanced Regents Diploma

-• Local diploma
+• Local Diploma

-• High School Equivalency (TASC exam, formerly the GED)
+• High School Equivalency Diploma (GED)

 Regents Diploma

-44 Course Credits + 5 Regents Exams (passing is 65% or higher).
+44 Course Credits + 5 Exams (4 Regents Exams + 1 State-Approved Option*).
+Passing is 65% or higher.

 SubjectEnglish Language Arts (ELA)Social StudiesMathScienceWorld Languages